Iwanejro/Voting-Polls/README.md

 # VotingPolls
-This app is a tool for creating one-question polls, voting, checking the results and commenting on them.
+This a CRUD app for creating one-question polls, voting, checking the results and commenting on them.

-You can try it out here: [Voting Polls](https://votingpolls.herokuapp.com/)

 ## Technologies
 * ASP.NET Core MVC